 Compensation: Admission Fellows will receive a $2500 tuition stipend and will earn an additional hourly rate.
 They will be required to work 15-20 hours per week and will be paid $12/hour.

 Questions?
 Contact Rachel Balows at 303-871-4572 or firstname.lastname@example.org.

 - Application available: December 2016

 - Carousel Interview Day for all applicants: January 27, 2017, 1-5 p.m. in Driscoll Student Center (REQUIRED)

 This carousel type interview will include a traditional one on one interview and a group process experience.

-- 2nd round of interviews (for Fellow positions only): TBD
+- 2nd round of interviews (by invitation only for Fellow positions only): February 2 & 3, 2017

-- Why are you applying to be a Team 1864 member/ACT member/Student Blogger/Admission Fellow?
+- Why are you applying to be a Team 1864 member/Overnight Host/Admission Fellow?
 Please describe your interest in each position that you are applying to.

-- What experiences have you had at DU that have helped create a diverse campus climate (in class, extracurricular activities, programs, discussions…)?
+- What experiences have you had at DU that have helped foster an inclusive campus climate (in class, extracurricular activities, programs, discussions…)?
 What did you learn from the experience(s)?

 Fellows: Rachel Balows at 303-871-4572 or firstname.lastname@example.org

 Team 1864: Nicole Luchau at 303-871-3377 or email@example.com